bosagora/agora-chain/README-en.md

          - Add the validator's keys to the local wallet. validator accounts list
+         - Show the validator's keys stored in the local wallet. validator accounts delete
-         - Show the validator's keys stored in the local wallet. validator accounts backup <validator keys folder>
+         - Delete the validator's keys from the local wallet. validator accounts backup <validator keys folder>
          - Back up the validator's keys stored in the local wallet.